Carreau/phd-dissertation/parts/cells.rst

 Nonetheless, even with all theses different behavior and phenotype, the cells all have a common structure.
 They are constituted by a membrane which is responsible form separating the cytoplasm from the outside of the cell.
-The cytoplasm contains organelles, genetic material, and large number of proteins that the cell use to accomplish its functions.
-Cells are of course not completely isolated, and have numbers of mechanism to exchange and communicate with the outside.
-Communication with the outside are either chemical or mechanics.
+The cytoplasm contains organelles, genetic material, and large number of proteins that the cell uses to accomplish its functions.
+Cells are of course not completely isolated, and have a series of mechanisms to exchange and communicate with the outside.
+This communication can be chemical but  mechanics is also known to participate in the process.
 To sens their mechanical environment, cell use adhesion complexes to attach to the medium, and integrins as trans-membrane protein will transfer the force to the cell cytoskeleton situated inside the cell.

 .. _albertcell: